astronuttt/fastlimits/docs/user-guide/getting-started.md

     Do not worry about the use of `get_current_user` if you used it multiple times like our example here, `FastAPI` will cache dependencies and `get_current_user` will be called only once!

+!!! note "More about filters"
+    You can learn more about Filters [here](../filters)

 now we can go one step forward and add more conditions to our limits, group our limits together and much more.